richardlin047/modin-spreadsheet/README.rst

 Installing with pip::

-  pip install qgrid
+  pip install modin-spreadsheet
-  jupyter nbextension enable --py --sys-prefix qgrid
+  jupyter nbextension enable --py --sys-prefix modin_spreadsheet

   # only required if you have not enabled the ipywidgets nbextension yet
   jupyter nbextension enable --py --sys-prefix widgetsnbextension